Skip to main content

 OSA is the most common form.
 Risk factors for OSA include being overweight, a family history of the condition, allergies, a small airway, and enlarged tonsils.
 In OSA, breathing is interrupted by a blockage of airflow, while in CSA breathing stops due to a lack of effort to breathe.

 People with sleep apnea may not be aware they have it.
 In many cases, it is first observed by a family member.
-Sleep apnea is often diagnosed with an overnight sleep study.
-For a diagnosis of sleep apnea, more than five episodes an hour must occur.
+Sleep apnea is often diagnosed with a medical grade at home or overnight sleep study.

-Fortunately, specialists at Jaw Surgery Los Angeles have effective tests to diagnose sleep apnea.
+Fortunately, specialists at Jaw Surgery Los Angeles and Sinus Center Los Angeles and OrthodonticCenter.LA have tests to diagnose obstructive sleep apnea as well as very effective treatment modalities.

 Signs and Symptoms